frob/frob.github.com/hugo/public/posts/index.md

 - [Semantic Git](https://www.frobiovox.com/posts/2016/05/27/semantic-git/) — 2016-05-27: Using git-flow as a workflow for semantic versioning.
 This is a circular dependency that is good.
 - [Simplify Drupal 8 field value calls](https://www.frobiovox.com/posts/2016/03/28/simplify-drupal-8-field-value-calls/) — 2016-03-28: Explore a bit of field fetching with Drupal 8
 - [Working with Case Sensitive Files in a Case Insensitive world](https://www.frobiovox.com/posts/2016/01/20/working-with-case-sensitive-files-in-a-case-insensitive-world/) — 2016-01-20: How to work with case sensitive files on a file system that is case insensitive
+- [What if the bullets cost money?](https://www.frobiovox.com/posts/2015/12/23/what-if-the-bullets-cost-money/) — 2015-12-23: Every "learn to make games" tutorial hands you the same space shooter.
+I want to make a different one — built around a question instead of a high score.
 - [Lets plan a new Arduino based video game console](https://www.frobiovox.com/posts/2015/12/22/lets-plan-a-new-arduino-based-video-game-console/) — 2015-12-22: Why do we need a new game system?
 Because everything made today does too much.
 - [Altering Entity Field Queries for JOINS ORs and Profit](https://www.frobiovox.com/posts/2015/11/11/altering-entity-field-querys-for-joins-ors-and-profit/) — 2015-11-11: EntityFieldQueries are one of the most useful things in Drupal 7, using tags we can get around some of the limitations of using them.
 - [Add an API to Your Jekyll Blog](https://www.frobiovox.com/posts/2015/10/25/add-an-api-to-your-jekyll-blog/) — 2015-10-25: Without adding any non-Github pages approved plugins, build a RESTfull api for your blog by adding a json endpoint.